 3. A space of grace.
 Everyone grows at their own pace.
 Wherever you find yourself on the journey, you’ll find grace & encouragement here.

 4. A space to learn.
 You don’t have to be Mixed to join this community.
 Many are connected to the Mixed experience through personal relationships (family, friends, co-workers, ect).
 Here you’ll gain a better understanding of what it’s like to be in their shoes and how you can best support them.

 As a Mixed Race woman, I understand the beauty and complexity of our God-given diversity firsthand.
 After a game of hide-and-seek with God, I waved the white flag and began sharing my experiences.
 I never dreamed those honest ramblings would open the door to healing and freedom, propelling me to become a truth-teller, bridge-builder, and cheerleader who graciously encourages others on their own self-acceptance journey.

-I also never thought it would lead to a career as a writer & speaker, but here we are…and I’m beyond humbled and grateful.
-My articles have been featured online at (In)Courage, Grit & Grace Life, and various individual blogs.
-I’ve also shared at conferences & on podcasts across the country, including SheSpeaks Truth, The Best Kept Secret, Multicultural Whiteboy, and LIFE 2022.
-I’m currently working on my first book, a memoir.
-Stay tuned for more details!
+I also never thought it would lead to a career as a motivational speaker, writer & mentor, but here we are…and I’m beyond humbled and grateful.
+My articles have been featured online at (In)Courage, Propel Women, Grit & Grace Life, and several other online resources.
+I’ve also shared at conferences & on podcasts nation-wide, including SheSpeaks Truth Women’s Conference, The Best Kept Secret Podcast, Multicultural Whiteboy, and C&MA LIFE 2022 National Conference.
+I’m currently booking speaking engagements for 2024.

-Even though I’m an enneagram 5 and need lots of alone time to recharge, relationships really are my favorite!
-Dinner or getaways with close friends makes my heart happy!
-In Vegas?
+Even though I’m an Enneagram 5 and need alone time to recharge, relationships are my favorite!
+Dinner or getaways with close friends make my heart happy!
+Visiting Vegas?
+Let’s connect!
 I’d love to learn about your story over an endless basket of chips & salsa.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.